 by Craig Beck

 Craig Beck’s book was life-changing for me.
-He explains that people addicted to alcohol or no different than people that get addicted to heroin or whatever other drug of choice.
+He explains that people addicted to alcohol are no different than people that get addicted to heroin or whatever other drug of choice.
 The only difference is that in our society, alcohol is not viewed as such an addictive drug.
 It changed my whole way of thinking.

 more from Craig Beck – Happy Sober Podcasts